Hi, I am Miss Foulstone- Year 2 Class Teacher and History coordinator.

 Outcomes in topic and literacy books evidence a broad and balanced history curriculum and demonstrate the children’s acquisition of identified key knowledge.
 Children review the agreed successes at the end of every session and are actively encouraged to identify their own target areas, with support from their teachers.
-Children also record what they have learned comparative to their starting points at the end of every topic.
-Emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and are curious to know more about the past.
+Emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and they are curious to know more about the past.

 Assessment for learning is continuous throughout the planning, teaching and learning cycle.
 Key historical knowledge is taught to enable and promote the development of children’s historical enquiry skills.

 Assessment is supported by use of the following strategies: